SensorLogicInc/snodar-releases/user_guides/gateway_snodar_migration_guide.md

 ## Brief

-This document provides detailed instructions to migrate your SNOdar and LTE Chairlift Gateway over to the new Dashboard and Backend, [SNOfire Chairlift Dashboard](chairlift.snofire.io), from the existing Dashboard, [SNOdar Dashboard](app.snodar.io).
+This document provides detailed instructions to migrate your SNOdar and LTE Chairlift Gateway over to the new Dashboard and Backend, [SNOfire Chairlift Dashboard](chairlift.snofire.io), from the existing legacy Dashboard, [SNOdar Dashboard](app.snodar.io).

 New sensing metrics (e.g. Temp/Pressure/Humidity/Air Quality), lower data rates, Over-the-Air (OTA) firmware upgrades for both devices, seasonal data downloads, and new plotting and rendering are all available on the new Dashboard!